GNK Dinamo Zagreb

 Građanski nogometni klub Dinamo Zagreb (lit.
-'Dinamo Zagreb Citizens' Football Club'), commonly referred to as GNK Dinamo Zagreb or simply Dinamo Zagreb ([dǐnamo zâːɡreb]), is a Croatian professional football club based in Zagreb.
+'Dinamo Zagreb Citizens' Football Club'), commonly referred to as simply Dinamo Zagreb ([dǐnamo zâːɡreb]), is a Croatian professional football club based in Zagreb.
 Dinamo play their home matches at Stadion Maksimir.
-They are the most successful club in Croatian football, having won twenty-three Prva HNL titles, sixteen Croatian Cups, six Croatian Super Cups, and one Inter-Cities Fairs Cup.
+They are the most successful club in Croatian football, having won twenty-five Prva HNL titles, sixteen Croatian Cups, еight Croatian Super Cups, and one Inter-Cities Fairs Cup.
 The club has spent its entire existence in top flight, having been members of the Yugoslav First League from 1946 to 1991, and then the Prva HNL since its foundation in 1993.